Vamshikrishan/Portfolio_New/README.md

 ### Prerequisites

 No special prerequisites are required for a static site.
-For a better development experience you may want:
+For a better development experience, you may want:

 - A modern browser (Chrome, Firefox, Edge, Safari)
 - A code editor (VS Code, Sublime, Vim)